-In 1962, towards the end of his life and the year he won the Nobel Prize, John Steinbeck (1902 – 1968) drove around the United States with his French poodle, Charley.
-He found his beloved pet the most suitable companion.
+In 1962, towards the end of his life and the year he won the Nobel Prize, John Steinbeck (February 27, 1902 – December 20, 1968) drove around the United States with his French poodle, Charley, and wrote of the experience in Travels with Charley.1

 He can’t read, can’t drive a car, and has no grasp of mathematics.
 But in his own field of endeavor, which he was now practicing, the slow, imperial smelling over and anointing of an area, he has no peer.
 Of course his horizons are limited, but how wide are mine?

-Like George Orwell who lived among the poor anonymously in Paris and London Steinbeck knew “I must travel alone” and “incognito.”
+Like George Orwell, who lived among the poor anonymously in Paris and London, Steinbeck knew “I must travel alone” and “incognito.”

 I stayed two days close to the bodies of giants, and there were no trippers, no chattering troupes with cameras.
 There is a cathedral hush here.
 Perhaps the thick soft bark absorbs sound and creates the silence.

-And yet, the trip was fruitless.
-At the end of the journal he wrote, “My own journey started long before I left, and was over before I returned.”
+And yet, Steinbeck reckoned in Travels with Charley that the trip was fruitless.
+At the end of the journal, he wrote, “My own journey started long before I left, and was over before I returned.”
 He saw America, yes, but Steinbeck longed for something he couldn’t achieve: his own re-integration into America.
-Of all modern writers, the price and alienation of fame came dearest to Steinbeck, I’m reminded how often he wrote of wanting to be left alone.
+It is as if he thought America owed him something.

 Accompany Travels with Charley with Steinbeck’s Working Days, a much earlier but equally gritty and relentless journey of self.